nicolasagudelo/flaskapponline/README.md

 ## Getting Started

-**Keep in mind the following instructions are for systems with Ubuntu 18.04 and may be different for different Linux distributions**
+**Keep in mind the following instructions are for systems with Ubuntu 18.04 and may vary for different Linux distributions**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.